The horse

 formidling@drammens.museum.no

 Brandtsgård buss AS: 934 98 678.
-Scheduled time applies to arrival and departure Drammens Museum.
-Bus picks up students at school 30 min. before the program starts.
+Set time applies to arrival and departure Drammens Museum.
+The bus picks up the students at school in 30 minutes. before the program starts.

 0900 – 1020 Mjøndalen (21)